hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 - The LASSO inference approaces: `poregress`, `xporegress`, `popoisson`, and `xpopoisson` are available since STATA 16.
   The cluster standard error for those methods are only available since STATA 17.
   The robust standard error can still be used for those methods in STATA 16.
- - The following commands may need to be installed on STATA to run the replicate code: `reghdfe`, `ppmlhdfe`, and `esttab`.
+- The following commands may need to be installed and updated on STATA to run the replicate code: `reghdfe`, `ppmlhdfe`, and `esttab`.
+- To export the $R^{2}$ values correctly to a CSV file, copy betweenr2.ado to C:\Users\yourPC\ado\personal\, and then update esttab by running `ssc install estout, replace` command in STATA.

 ## Contact
 Please contact Po-Hsuan Hsu (pohsuanhsu@mx.nthu.edu.tw) or Hui-Ching Chuang (huichingc@gmail.com) for any questions regarding the data.
 **Please see the paper for more information.
 If you use these data sets, please CITE this paper as the data source**.